Latinx Theatre Commons: History

 In 2019, the LTC's Theater for Young Audiences (TYA) hosted the Sin Fronteras Festival and Convening featuring five plays written for youth audiences.

 Notable works

-LTC's El Fuego Initiative: Fueling the American Theater with Latina/o Plays supports productions of Latinx playwrights, including the 12 who were selected for the 2015 Carnaval of New Latina/o Work.
+LTC's El Fuego Initiative: Fueling the American Theater with Latina/o Plays supports productions of Latino playwrights, including the 12 who were selected for the 2015 Carnaval of New Latina/o Work.
 In an unprecedented fashion, eighteen theater companies agreed to produce the playwrights’ works before they had been selected, demonstrating a commitment to championing Latino playwrights and “a profound trust in the Carnaval selection process.”
 At least 9 playwrights have received productions with support from El Fuego, many of which have been documented through the IGNITED series on Café Onda: